HORSE AND TOMATO

 Yes, he says.

-She looks him over.
+She takes another drag and looks him over.
 Not rich but not poor.
 His parents were probably poor and his children might end up poor too.
 A man and his sandwich and his mustache, balanced comfortably for a moment at the edge of a knife.

 And your wife lets you keep that mustache?